shawnrhoads/shawnrhoads.github.io/README.md

 # shawnrhoads.github.io

-First stable version on 4.14.17
-This site will be updated continuously
+This is my personal website.
+It will be updated frequently.